Kayli/logspub/psychology/psychology.md

     - aggressive defences that block positive resolutions
   - genetically defined instincts based on what appears socially acceptable, not on what is right or true
     - fear of disapproval
+  - healthy shame
+    - appears when we're acting out of integrity with ourselves
+    - when violating our own or someone else's boundaries
+  - toxic shame
+    - belief that something about us is corrupt, rotten, broken, dirty, wrong at our core

 - cognitive bypassing
   - survival strategy that people learn to avoid their feelings